ddd-crew/ddd-starter-modelling-process/README.md

 As a starting point, we recommend carving up your event storm into sub-domains and [Context Maps](https://speakerdeck.com/mploed/visualizing-sociotechnical-architectures-with-context-maps).

 ![Sub-domains on an EventStorm](resources/event_storm_sub_domains.png)*Credit: Alberto Brandolini*

+More details and templates about context maps can be found in [this repository](https://github.com/ddd-crew/context-mapping)

 #### Tools